No-Loan Colleges: What They Are and How to Apply

 What Are No-Loan Colleges?

-No-loan colleges were formed in response to the growing amount of student loan debt in the U.S., which has recently topped $1.5 trillion in student loan debt among 44 million borrowers.
-In fact, experts have recently estimated that it will take the average borrower more than 21 years to pay off his or her student loans.
+No-loan colleges were formed in response to the growing amount of student loan debt in the U.S., which has recently topped $1.41 trillion, and accounts for a 116% increase over the past 10 years.
+Experts have estimated that it will take the average borrower more than 21 years to pay off his or her student loans.

 - Amherst College